The Deadliest Female Assassins Of World War II

 [Featured image by Израиль Абрамович Озерский via Wikimedia Commons | Cropped and scaled | Article 1281 of the Civil Code of the Russian Federation

-Freddie Oversteegen seduced and shot Nazis
+Freddie Oversteegen shot Nazis from her bicycle

 In May 1940, the German war machine stormed into Belgium, the Netherlands, France, and Luxembourg at the same time.
 Nazi Germany had the manpower, the firepower, the self-belief, and the Blitzkrieg — lightning war — tactics.
 The Netherlands had maintained a policy of neutrality for decades and were militarily unprepared to deal with such an onslaught.
 But piece by piece, the Dutch resisted German occupation.
 And in the city of Haarlem, Haarlem Council of Resistance leader Frans van der Wiel found his perfect, Nazi-killing assassins in the form of two teenage sisters: Freddie and Truus Oversteegen.